 - Establishing a “right to make an offer” that gives eligible purchasers exclusive rights to make an offer for a designated period of time; if no offer is accepted, eligible purchasers are typically then given the right of first refusal to match any subsequent purchase offer that the owner accepts

 - Preempting private sales and requiring owners to sell the property at fair market value to a designated buyer; in this case the price is typically determined by independent appraisers

-Notice provisions built into each of these approaches require owners to inform the community and current tenants of their intent to sell or convert the property and often the nature of their rights under the right of first refusal policy.
+Notice provisions built into each of these approaches require owners to inform the community and current tenants of their intent to sell or convert the property, and often outline the nature of their rights under the right of first refusal policy.
 Notification periods can range from several months to several years.
 Advance notice gives tenant associations a chance to organize and, along with other potential buyers, secure financing in preparation for making a bona fide offer.

-Cities and counties should also establish requirements related to the process and timeline that owners must adhere to when notifying the community of their intention to sell or convert a property, and that potential buyers must follow when making an offer.
+Cities and counties should also establish requirements related to the process and timeline that owners must adhere to when notifying the community of their intent to sell or convert a property, and that potential buyers must follow when making an offer.
 This includes requirements for the timing of the advance notice given to building residents, which typically must be provided in writing anywhere from 3 months to several years before the planned sale or conversion, the period of time that potential buyers have to make an offer (typically 30 to 90 days), and the process used to determine the fair market value of a property (in cases where the city or county has an exclusive right to purchase).